baileynoelle1/scRNA-seq-Data-Analysis/README.md

 ## Overview

 This repository contains scripts for the analysis of human glioblastoma single-cell transcriptomes.
-The purpose of this workflow is to identify transcriptional programs associated with mTOR signaling, interferon response, and mesenchymal versus proneural cellular states.
+The purpose of this computational workflow is to identify transcriptional programs associated with mTOR signaling, interferon response, and mesenchymal versus proneural cellular states.
+This workflow covers raw data quality control, data integration, CNV inference, transcriptional regulatory mechanisms, and differential expression analyses.

 ## Datasets